THE

 Joined the Eckert-Mauchly Computer Corporation to work in UNIVAC

-A computer scientist and a mathematician programmer who contributed considerably to computer programming
+A computer scientist and a mathematician programmer who contributed considerably

 The word “bug” was coined